 PHOTOS FOR FOOD

-I've been watching events unfolding here in South Africa during this lockdown period with growing empathy and dismay, as well as hope and admiration - so many people are needy beyond anything any of us can ever imagine, and so many people are stepping up to help them.
+APRIL 2020: I watched events unfolding here in South Africa during the lockdown with growing empathy and dismay, as well as hope and admiration - so many people are needy beyond anything any of us can ever imagine, and so many people are stepping up to help them.
 It really makes my heart glow!

 I've learned over the years that while the adage "if you want something done, do it yourself" is often true (such as communities needing to step up while government halted school feeding schemes and even stole food parcels), it's also true that things are more effective when we come together as a collective and pool our resources.
-So while on my own I don't have nearly enough food or money or energy to donate as I'd like, I thought about how the resource I do have right now, my photographs, might usefully contribute.
-Photos may be soul food, but the belly and body need more substantial sustenance, so as a "please and thank you" I'm offering photos to those who are able to either donate funds for food or volunteer time to help those in need to feed themselves.
+So while on my own I don't have nearly enough money to donate or health to volunteer as I'd like, I thought about how the resource I do have might usefully contribute.
+Photos may be soul food, but the belly and body need more substantial sustenance, so as a "please and thank you" I'm offering photos to those who are able to either donate funds for food or volunteer time to help those in need.

 I've chosen to work this on an honesty-box system: